 Positions Available: Urban Agriculture (UA) Development Assistants

-Partner Organization: The Umbra Institute and the University of Perugia’s College of Agriculture, specifically the College’s “Green Team,” the School’s urban garden student team)
+Partner Organizations: The Umbra Institute’s Urban Garden (Orto Sole) and the University of Perugia’s College of Agriculture “Green Team”.

 Status: Unpaid internships for academic credit